acas/tfs-release-notes/README.md

 tfs-release-notes
 =================

-Generates customizeable release notes for a project hosted on Team Foundation Server with Word and Excel.
+Generates customizable release notes for a project hosted on Team Foundation Server with Word and Excel.

 Usage
 ------------------
-Run the executable (ReleaseNotes.exe) with exactly eight arguments, in the following order:
+The ReleaseNotesWeb folder contains an ASP.NET Web application that you can run on IIS to generate release notes.
+If you have Visual Studio, open the ReleaseNotes.sln file, click on ReleaseNotesWeb in the Solution Explorer, then click on the play button at the top of Visual Studio to run in your browser of choice.

+The web form takes 8 params:

-* TFS Project Collection Path (eg https://mytfsserver.com/MyProjectCollection)
+* TFS Project Collection Path (eg https://mytfsserver.com/tfs/MyProjectCollection)
 * TFS Project Name (eg MyProject)
+* TFS Project Subpath (any path between MyProjectCollection and Release 0.00, most likely will be not used)
-* Iteration (The full name of the sprint/iteration for which to generate release notes)
+* Iteration (The full name of the sprint/iteration for which to generate release notes, ie. Release 0.00)
-* Release Notes Type (one of  `excel`, `word`, `html`, or `server` for EPPlus specifically)
 * Database Server (arbitrary string - the name of the database server)
 * Web Server (arbitrary string - the name of the web server)
 * Database (arbitrary string - the name of the database)
-* Web URL (arbitrary string - the location of the published application)
+* Web Location (arbitrary string - the location of the published application)
+* Generator Type (either `excel` or `html`, but unfortunately `html` is not yet supported).